Pr0f23ss0R/IcarusMods/README.md

   - Player Inventory got an additional Queue Slot and faster processing
   - most processors got faster
   - less Biofuel consumed by processors
+  - all meat types can be composted to biofuel (cooked and dried giving more fuel)

 Repair System
   - repairing Items costs less stamina